 - Virtual Tutoring

-Visit locations in the state where kinship caregivers and their families have free access to a computer with internet service and printer.
+Visit locations in southeast Missouri where kinship caregivers and their families have free access to a computer with internet service and printer.
 Kinship Corners are located in the following areas:

-- Southeast Missouri: Outreach Community Support Center in Pemiscot County and New Madrid County Family Resource Center in New Madrid County
+- New Madrid County Family Resource Center in New Madrid County

 Offers resources for grandparents of all types – those living close by or long distance, grandparents raising grandchildren, step grandparents, or those with visitation issues.